Ramstric/ESP32-RP3A0-LoRa-Server/README.md

 - [plotly v3.0.1](https://www.npmjs.com/package/plotly)
 - [spi-device v3.1.2](https://www.npmjs.com/package/spi-device)

-Package [rfm69radio](https://github.com/AndyFlem/rfm69radio) is used but it had to be modified, you can find the modified source files inside `/src/lib/rfm69radio`.
+Package [rfm69radio](https://github.com/AndyFlem/rfm69radio) is used, but it had to be modified; you can find the modified source files inside `/src/lib/rfm69radio`.
 As such, the modifications are:

 #### Modifications of `registers.js`